 - Foul odor

 How to Prevent Serious Foot Ulcer Complications

-If you have signs of a foot ulcer, seek treatment from the podiatrists at Alliance Foot & Ankle Specialists.
+If you have signs of a foot ulcer, seek treatment from our experienced Tarrant County foot specialist at Alliance Foot & Ankle Specialists.
 We can answer any questions you have about foot ulcers and develop an individualized treatment plan based on your specific needs.